-

 - Completing focused and community-wide consultations to include community leader feedback in the structure of our new guiding principles

-Community meeting
+Community consultations

 Thank you to all who shared their time, ideas and feedback in the community meeting on November 2, 2023.
+You can review the meeting presentation and feedback received.